We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Remember that your secured credit card account can also harm your credit.
 If they make late payments, they will be reported.
 If you max out your card, your credit utilization will damage your credit instead of helping it.

 Using your card wisely will help your credit.
 Using it irresponsibly will damage your credit.
+Also check out our list of The Best Secured Credit Cards to Build Credit.

 What Are the Disadvantages of a Secured Credit Card?